 Original work that is being released for purchase may be found at Marianne's website.
-To receive notification of new releases of originals, follow the Preston/Hornbuckle Fine Art Fan Page, and subscribe to our Newsletters.
+To receive notification of new releases of originals, follow the Preston/Hornbuckle Fine Art Fan Page on Face Book, and subscribe to our Newsletters.
 Links are just to the right.

 "I try to distill the quintessence of things into art that transcends time.
 Sumi-e, with its eloquent simplicity and evocative quality, is the ideal medium for expressing the essence, rather than the specifics, of nature.
 Many things are implied or left unsaid, creating a visual poem.